Femlol1/MyApp/README.md

 9. Once your account is created, you can login with those credentials (email and password) to go to the user dashboard!

 IMPORTANT: If you see the option to Run tests (when you click on "app"), then look at the top bar of the IDE to find a hammer icon.
-Just to the right of it is a configurations editor where to you click and choose "app".
+Just to the right of it is a configurations editor where you click and choose "app".
 Then click the triangular green run button.
 This should run the programm and a login page should appear.